Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 Expert Legal Representation for Car Accident Insurance Claims

 Our law firm is known throughout the region for our attention to detail on insurance coverage issues and proof of damages on Massachusetts car accident injury claims.
 In any case where the nature or extent of your injuries comes into dispute, we can assemble a team of experts tailored to the demands of your case.

 Peter Ventura’s ability to work effectively with experts on complex damages claims can enhance your recovery of damages (and protect you from mistakes or defects in the presentation of evidence less experienced lawyers might make) on the different parts of your claim: bodily injury, property damage, medical expenses, lost wages, impaired earning capacity, pain and suffering, and future losses.

 Our experience with hundreds of auto accident claims can make a significant difference in the outcome of your case.
-Below is a review from one of our past clients, Andrea:
+Below is a review from our past client Andrea: